Digital-Preservation-Finland/siptools-workshop-2019/test-set3.rst

 8 - Digitally sign the METS document::

-	sign-mets --workspace ./workspace ../../dpres-siptools/tests/data/rsa-keys.crt
+	sign-mets --workspace ./workspace ../cert/rsa-keys.crt

 9 - Compress the workspace contents to a SIP archive in tar format::

-	compress --tar_filename sip.tar ./workspace
+	compress --tar_filename test-set3.tar ./workspace

 Evaluation
 ----------

 List the contents of the tar archive::

-	tar -tvf workspace/sip.tar
+	tar -tvf workspace/test-set3.tar

 View the created METS document::

 	gedit workspace/mets.xml

-Look at the METS root element attributes, the CONTRACTID, the OBJID.
-Take a look at the metsHdr containing information about the creating organization.
-The METS structural map is at the end of the document, look at the described structure.

-Take a closer look at the METS file section.
-Notice the links to both audioMD and videoMD blocks for the files.
-Also note that the video file contains two stream elements, one for the video stream, another for the audio stream.
+| Look at the created technical metadata blocks within the mets administrative metadata section (``amdSec``).
+The ``premis:object``, ``audiomd`` and ``videomd`` blocks describe the audio and video files' technical properties.
+|
+| Do all audio files have an audiomd block linked to it?
+Do all video files have a videomd block linked to it?
+|
+| What do the technical metadata blocks tell you about the files' technical properties?
+|
+| Look at the file section (``fileSec``) just above the structural map.
+The video files should have separate stream elements within the file elements linking to the streams' technical metadata separate from the container files.
+|

 Finally, clean up the workspace::